7 min read

 Pros

-• Small, frequent releases improve efficiency, allowing teams to align expectations early
+• Small, frequent releases align expectations early

-• Users see frequent, incremental improvements to the software
+• Users benefit from continuous, incremental improvements

-• Responds to change quickly and easily
+• Responds to change easily

 • Improved transparency through direct, frequent communication